With the technical advancement and evolving business needs, numerous online stores need help to keep up with the pace.

 13. Transfer Only Up-to-date Content To The New Site

-Through replatforming, the retailers get the opportunity to look into every aspect related to your business, this includes content also.
+Through replatforming, the retailers get the opportunity to look into every aspect related to your business, This includes content also.
 So, first of all, you should review the entire content of your website and determine what is essential.
 You need to replace your older articles with the new and improved ones and the ones that are not SEO optimized.
-So, this is the right time to remove such data before you start with replatforming, as this will save you future time that you will need to clean such worthless content.
+So, this is the right time to remove such data before you start with replatforming, as this will save you time in the future when you will need to clean such worthless content.

 14. Pick A Data Migration Plan